F1 marks 30th anniversary of Ayrton Senna's death at Imola | TSN

 FRIDAY PRACTICE

-Alex Albon, who extended his contract at Williams on Wednesday, was left stranded when his car unexpectedly shut down on the track 20 minutes into the session, which was red-flagged while the car was removed.

-The Imola track has been slightly modified since F1 last raced there in 2022.
+Imola has been slightly modified since F1 last raced there in 2022.
 Some asphalt run-off areas have been replaced with gravel traps, heightening the “old-school” feel that many drivers love.

 It also stops drivers trying to gain time by running wide of the track, a persistent source of F1 controversy.
+The track is narrow and excursions into the gravel were common in Friday practice.
 Last year’s race at Imola was canceled because of fatal flooding in northern Italy.

 NORRIS' NEXT STEPS